 Remove the chicken drumsticks and set them aside to cool slightly.
 Now you have chicken broth!

 To the pot of chicken broth add quinoa (some brands require rinsing first so follow package instructions), carrots and sardines.
-Simmer for 10 minutes.
+Close the lid and simmer for 10 minutes on medium-low heat.
+If it looks like there’s not enough broth in the pot, add in a little water.

 Meanwhile, remove and discard the bones from the chicken drumsticks (watch out for the thin, sharp leg bone).
 Shred up the meat.